KelvinLu/runescimitar/README.md

 # runescimitar

-`runescimitar` is a node based on the Raspberry Pi 4, running Ubuntu Server.
+`runescimitar` is a node based on the Raspberry Pi 4, running Ubuntu Server 22.04.

 Its purpose is to be a portable Bitcoin full node, with many personal features.